xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

   #.
 Open xTIMEcomposer and check that it is operating in online mode.
 Open the
   edit perspective (Window->Open Perspective->XMOS Edit).
   #.
-Locate the ``'Slicekit Modbus TCP Server Demo'`` item in the xSOFTip pane
+Locate the ``'Slicekit Modbus TCP Demo'`` item in the xSOFTip pane
   on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
-This will also cause the modules on which this application depends (in this case, module_xtcp, module_ethernet) to be imported as well.
+This will also cause the modules on which this application depends to be imported as well.
   #.
 Click on the ``app_modbus_tcp`` item in the Project Explorer pane then
   click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.